 A big part of a luxury trip to Canada is your location.
 You might be perched on rocks gazing out across the iceberg-scattered North Atlantic, wandering through old-growth forest on the cusp of Clayoquot Sound, or hiking in the midst of the Canadian Rockies, a helicopter your only means of transport.

-Our Canada specialists have chosen four places to stay that understand the country’s main appeal — its natural beauty — and give you a new, elevated way of experiencing it.
+Our Canada specialists have chosen three places to stay that understand the country’s main appeal — its natural beauty — and give you a new, elevated way of experiencing it.
 At each, you’ll find staff who deliver a highly personal service, and guides who are experts in their field.

 Heli-hiking in the Canadian Rockies, Alberta

 You’re taken by helicopter to one of three lodges set on mountainsides inaccessible by vehicle (other than the robust 4x4s that transport your luggage).
 This was my first taste of riding in a helicopter.
 As we soared over deep glacier-clad valleys and chains of steep-sided mountains, it became apparent just how expansive and largely untamed the Rockies are.

 You spend the first afternoon settling into your lodge.
 I stayed in Cariboos, a 28-room, family-run lodge.
 Its wood-and-stone interiors, roaring fires and outdoor whirlpool are evocative of a traditional alpine chalet, but whose high levels of service and locally sourced food could match any five-star hotel.